MicrosoftDocs/windows-itpro-docs/windows/application-management/provisioned-apps-windows-client-os.md

     ---

   - The Store app shouldn't be removed.
-If you remove the Store app, and want to reinstall it, you can restore your system from a backup, or reset your system.
+If you remove the Store app, and want to reinstall it, you must restore your system from a backup, or reset your system.
 Instead of removing the Store app, use group policies to hide or disable it.

 - [Xbox Live in-game experience](ms-windows-store://pdp/?PFN=Microsoft.Xbox.TCUI_8wekyb3d8bbwe) | Package name: Microsoft.Xbox.TCUI
   - Supported versions: